 I remember my own high school experience much more clearly than I thought I would.
-It’s surprisingly easy to regress 20 years.
+It’s surprisingly easy to regress.
 Either that or I never quite grew up.

 What are their personal pet peeves when it comes to ill-mannered behavior?

 Introductions are very important to Alexia, as are good table manners, well-behaved children, and respect for the social order.

 Sophronia is more malleable, but she mistrusts anyone who is too forthright.